rtavenar/blog/softdtw.md

     </video>
     <figcaption>
         Differentiability of soft-DTW.
-        For the sake of visualization, soft-DTW divergence, that is a normalized version of soft-DTW [discussed below](#related-similarity-measures), is reported in place of soft-DTW.
+        For the sake of visualization, soft-DTW divergence, which is a normalized version of soft-DTW [discussed below](#related-similarity-measures), is reported in place of soft-DTW.
     </figcaption>
 </figure>